ksruthi1992/ava/docs/ava_report1.md

 Main Success Scenario:

-	1.Admin searches for the recipe where changes should be made
+	1. Admin searches for the recipe where changes should be made

-	2.Admin can edit the recipe
+	2. Admin can edit the recipe
 ---